dell/csm-docs/content/docs/installation/operator/isilon.md

 2. Create *isilon-creds*
    Create a json file called isilon-creds.json with the following content:
      ```json
       {
          "isilonClusters": [
             {
                "clusterName": "cluster1",
                "username": "user",
                "password": "password",
                "isiIP": "1.2.3.4",
                "isDefaultCluster": true
             },
             {
                "clusterName": "cluster2",
                "username": "user",
                "password": "password",
                "isiIP": "1.2.3.5",
                "isiPort": "8080",
                "isiInsecure": true,
-   "isiPath": "/ifs/data/csi",
+               "isiPath": "/ifs/data/csi"
             }
          ]
       }
     ```
    Replace the values for the given keys as per your environment.
 This username / password value need not be encoded.
-You can refer [here](../../helm/isilon/#Install CSI Driver for PowerScale) for more information about isilon secret parameters.
+You can refer [here](../../helm/isilon/#install-csi-driver-for-powerscale) for more information about isilon secret parameters.

 3. Create isilon-certs-<n> secret
       Please refer [this section](../../helm/isilon/#certificate-validation-for-onefs-rest-api-calls) for creating cert-secrets.